ufal/legros-paper/pos-tagging-eval/README.md

 Snakemake -c$jobs
 ```

 where `$jobs` is the number of concurrent jobs to run.
 We recommend using a scheduling system and profile settings which would observe the `resources` specifications in the snakemake rules.
+For running a single experiment with the tagger, we recommend using a 16GB GPU.